Skip to content

 Website and Landing Pages

-Your website serves as your digital storefront and should reflect your brand personality from the moment visitors arrive.
-Ensure your logo placement, colour scheme, typography, and imagery align with your overall brand guidelines.
-For retail businesses, this consistency helps customers feel they're dealing with the same trusted brand whether they're browsing online or visiting your physical store.
+Your website is your digital storefront.
+It should reflect your brand personality the moment visitors arrive.
+Align your logo placement, colour scheme, typography and imagery with your brand guidelines.
+For retail businesses, this consistency reassures customers.
+They feel they're dealing with the same trusted brand online or in your physical store.

 Social Media Presence

-Each social platform has its own character, but your brand voice should remain recognisably yours across Facebook, Instagram, Twitter, and LinkedIn.
-A fitness studio might adapt their tone to be more motivational on Instagram whilst maintaining professional credibility on LinkedIn, but the core brand values should shine through consistently.
+Each social platform has its own character.
+Yet your brand voice should stay recognisably yours across Facebook, Instagram, Twitter and LinkedIn.
+A fitness studio might be more motivational on Instagram and more professional on LinkedIn.
+The core brand values should still shine through.

 Email Marketing

-Your email campaigns should feel like a natural extension of your brand experience.
-From the sender name and subject line style to the template design and sign-off, every element should reinforce your brand identity.
-Restaurant newsletters, fitness class updates, or retail promotions should all feel unmistakably yours.
+Your email campaigns should feel like a natural extension of your brand.
+Every element should reinforce your identity, from the sender name and subject line to the template design and sign-off.
+Restaurant newsletters, fitness class updates and retail promotions should all feel unmistakably yours.

 Online Advertising

-Whether you're running Google Ads or social media campaigns, your advertising creative should align with your established brand guidelines.
-Inconsistent ad design can confuse potential customers and reduce the effectiveness of your marketing spend.
+Whether you run Google Ads or social media campaigns, your ad creative should follow your brand guidelines.
+Inconsistent ad design confuses potential customers.
+It also reduces the impact of your marketing spend.

 Building Your Online Brand Consistency Framework